 ”Permission Denied” error

-You may encounter a “Permission Denied” error when trying to profile a process withpy-spy.
+You might see a “Permission Denied” error when you profile a process withpy-spy.

 For example:

-SYS_PTRACE capability, so this error typically means the kernel parameters are not set correctly.
+SYS_PTRACE capability, so this error usually means the kernel parameters are not set correctly.
 Verify the DaemonSet is running and the ptrace_scope parameter is configured.

 -